fionaoriordan/MLS_Project/README.md

 10. server.py

 ## Overview
-This project consists of four models: Linear, Polynominal 2 Degrees, Polynominal 3 degrees and finally a Keras model.
-Each of the four models predict power generated based on wind speed entered.
+This project consists of four models: Linear, Polynomial 2 Degrees, Polynomial 3 degrees and finally a Keras model.
+Each of the four models predict power generated based on wind speed entered with different accuracy levels.
+The third model, polynomial with 3 Degrees, is a definite improvement on the the linear model and the Polynomial model with just 2 degrees.
+The Polynomial with 3 Degrees predictions are  closer to the actual power generated.
+However this model is not as accurate as the final model, Keras which is the most accurate model employed to predict power generated.
+This is especially true when wind speed values of 5 or less are encountered.

+However Keras still has some shortcomings for these low wind speeds, when wind speed is actually zero Keras does seem to overpredict ie not predict zero power generated.
+I am unclear about the line between overfiting occurs and inadequate values.

+Finally, none of the models employed could include wind values greater than 24.5.
+There was limited data with wind speeds >= 24.5.
+But, all of the power generated values where zero for wind speeds => 24.5.
+When I included these wind speed values in model training the predicted results where skewed for higher wind speeds so I decided to exclude all wind speed >= 24.5 and limit the model to predicting wind speeds of less than 24.5.
+This may be a major weakness in this project implementation.

 ## Cloning the repository